josescasanova/fh-api/examples/burrito_app/README.md

 ## What is it?
 A simple car service app using the Fancy Hands API and a little Google Maps magic.
 Users set a pickup and dropoff point and send a request to the Fancy Hands Assistants, who in turn call up the nearest car company and schedule a pickup.

+##### Why Burrito?

+Dunno, hungry at the time and liked the idea of having projects named after food.

 ## How does it work?

 The app uses [node.js](http://nodejs.org) and [express](http://expressjs.com/) for the server side, and [Angular](http://angularjs.org/) to handle all front-end interactions and communications with the server.